matn7/CS-Notes/src/main/java/mutithreading/README.md

     - Read from many variables.
     - Read from a complex data structure.
 - Mutual exclusion of reading threads negatively impacts the performance.
-- Only a single thread is allowed to lock a writeLock.
+- Only a single thread allowed to lock a writeLock.

 ```java
 ReentrantReadWriteLock rwLock = new ReentrantReadWriteLock();